 - Add in: raisins (though technically that’s optional).

-How To Make Simple Baked Apples With Brown Sugar…
+How To Make Gluten Free Baked Apples With Brown Sugar…

 To make my gluten free baked apple recipe, you’ll want to start by prepping your apples.
 Do not peel them, just cut them each in half right down the middle, then carefully cut out the core and remove the seeds.
 Do this for all of your apples before moving onto the filling.